tsaglam/MODELS-23-EduSym/README.md

 # How Students Plagiarize Modeling Assignments

-This is the supplementary material for the paper "[How Students Plagiarize Modeling Assignments](https://doi.org/10.1109/MODELS-C59198.2023.00032)" at the [Educators Symposium](https://conf.researchr.org/track/models-2023/models-2023-educators-symposium#event-overview) at the [2023 MODELS Conference](https://conf.researchr.org/home/models-2023).
+This is the supplementary material for the paper "[_How Students Plagiarize Modeling Assignments_](https://doi.org/10.1109/MODELS-C59198.2023.00032)" at the [Educators Symposium](https://conf.researchr.org/track/models-2023/models-2023-educators-symposium#event-overview) at the [2023 MODELS Conference](https://conf.researchr.org/home/models-2023).
 The supplementary material includes:

 * results: contains the raw results of the experiment, including the experiment description and the answers of the participants (some may be in German)
 * dataset: contains the plagiarized metamodels and their source metamodels (in addition to their Emfatic representation)